mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## Wrapping things up

 I wrote this script in less then an hour.
 And I'm using it every time I have to do updates for the application I wrote it for.
 Sometimes this happens every week.
-Saves me lots of phonecalls and time.
+This saves me lots time and lots of phone calls.

 ## The complete script